-One ABET accredited Petroleum Engineering degree program in the Pacific Northwest
+ABET accredited Petroleum Engineering degree programs in the Pacific Northwest

 Systems engineers are involved with the overall design, development, and operations of large, complex systems.
 Their focus is not so much on the individual components that comprise such systems; rather, they are responsible for the integration of each component into a complete, functioning "whole."
 Predicting and overseeing the behavior of large-scale systems often involves knowledge of advanced mathematical and computer-based techniques, such as linear programming, queuing theory, and simulation.